A compelling and enchanting ride from Parisian alleyways to Australia from award-winning French singer Pauline Maudy and friends.

 - Touring Party

-- 5 musicians and 1 optional sound and lighting engineer
+- 6 musicians and 1 crew

 No adult content or critical technical requirements.
-Projector optional.

-MZAZA's unique musicality and storytelling, coupled with theatrical experience and a knack for engaging community members across generations makes for a truly valuable and entertaining experience.
+Unique musicality and storytelling, coupled with theatrical experience and a knack for engaging community members across generations makes for a truly valuable and entertaining experience.

-MZAZA has presented three shows through ArTour: Children of the Road (2016/2017) The Birth and Death of Stars (2019/2020) Take me to Paris (pending 2020/2021)
+The team has presented three shows through ArTour: MZAZA: Children of the Road (2016/2017) MZAZA: The Birth and Death of Stars (2019/2020) Take Me to Paris (2021/2022)